PARIS Oct 3 French lawmakers on Thursday took

 government, passed the law unanimously.
 It will now go to the

 Senate, which is expected to pass it by the end of the year.

-U.S.-based Internet giants.
+aim at U.S.-based Internet giants.

 Last week the country's data protection watchdog moved